Chris Christie: Education

 Christie has been accused of under-funding school districts.
 Reports indicated that Christie's administration did not adhere to the School Funding Reform Act, and illegally withheld funds from districts throughout the state.
-His 2017 school-funding proposal was described by education researchers as "one of the least equitable in the country".
-State commissioner of education Chris Cerf defended policies declared unconstitutional by the Supreme Court of New Jersey, which contradicting basic education research.
+His 2017 school funding proposal was described by education researchers as "one of the least equitable in the country".
+State commissioner of education Chris Cerf defended policies declared unconstitutional by the Supreme Court of New Jersey.

 Christie, whose children attend Catholic school, supports the state giving tax credits to parents who send their children to private and parochial schools.
 He also supports school vouchers, which parents of students in failing school districts could use for tuition in private schools or for public schools in communities outside their own.
 Christie supports merit pay for teachers.

 On August 25, 2010, the U.S. Department of Health and Human Services announced that $400 million in federal Race to the Top education grants to New Jersey would not be issued due to a clerical error in the state's application by an unidentified mid-level state official.
 Christie said that the Obama administration had overstepped its authority, and the error was in the administration's failure to communicate with the New Jersey government.
 It was later learned that the issue had been raised with Bret Schundler, Christie's education commissioner.
 Christie asked for Schundler's resignation; Schundler initially agreed to resign, but asked to be fired the following morning to claim unemployment benefits.
 According to Schundler, he told Christie the truth and Christie misstated what actually occurred.

 The Christie administration approved 23 new charter schools in January 2011, including New Jersey's first independent school for children with autism.
 The approvals increased the state's number of charter schools to 96.

 On August 6, 2012, Christie signed a law reforming the tenure system for New Jersey public-school teachers.
 Under the law, teachers would be required to work four years (instead of three) to earn tenure; they would also need to receive positive ratings for two consecutive years.
 Tenured teachers with poor ratings for two consecutive years would be eligible for dismissal, with the hearing process for appeals related to dismissal of tenured teachers limited to 105 days.

 On March 6, 2013, the Christie administration released proposed regulations to overhaul the process of evaluating public-school teachers.
-Under the proposal, a percentage of teacher evaluations would be based on student improvement in state tests or student-achievement goals set by principals.
+Under the proposal, a percentage of teacher evaluations would be based on student improvement in state tests or student achievement goals set by principals.

 In September 2014, Christie signed a partnership with Mexico on a higher-education project to foster economic cooperation.
 The program would focus on research ventures, cross-border fellowships, student and teacher exchanges, conferences, and other educational opportunities.